-When you change your home country, Koinly prepares localized versions of tax reports, so it’s doing more than just changing some currency figures around.
-For example, if you select Sweden as your home country, Koinly suddenly has additional tax report options like a K4.
+When you change your home country, Koinly creates localized versions of your tax reports.
+This means it’s doing more than just changing currency figures around.
+For example, if you select Sweden as your home country, Koinly will provide additional tax report options like a K4.

 Are There Any Fees?

 Koinly has a free plan, but you must pay for usable tax reports and forms.
 However, Koinly has several plans that are both flexible and affordable:

 DeFi & Other Trades

 Crypto Income Tracking